nicktodd/terraform-examples/autoscaling-ec2/instructions.md

 ```
 variable "region" {
  description = "AWS region for hosting our your network"
- default = "us-west-2"
+ default = "us-east-1"
 }
 ```

-In the example above, we are creating a variable with the name `region` and giving it a default value of `us-west-2` if a value is not provided.
+In the structure above, we are creating a variable with the name `region` and giving it a default value of `us-east-1`.
+The default value will be used if a value is not provided when your run the template.

 There is also a description so anyone using this Terraform configuration knows that the variable is for.

-3. Add this variable to your `variables.tf` file.
+3. Add the region variable as defined in the structure above, to your `variables.tf` file.

-4. Now add the following additional variables.
+4. Using the provided structure as a guide, now add the following additional variables.

 | Variable | Default value | Description |
 ---|---|---